-But beware: our mourning can make others uneasy.
+But beware: our mourning can make those around us uneasy.
 Choose a few, select individuals to be real with.
 If we share too broadly, we may unintentionally push people away.
 Not everyone can handle our pain.
 And that’s okay too.

 3. Renew your mind.
-What we spend time thinking about affects us–positively or negatively.
+What we spend time thinking about affects us positively or negatively.
 What we put in our thoughts influences our mood and what we believe.
 Stay close to God, dear friend.
 Spend time in His Word.
 Not sure where to read?
 Psalms and the Gospel of John are good places to start.
 Read other encouraging materials too.
-Go to church or get involved in a Bible study.
+Go to church, get involved in a small group or Bible study.
 Listen to podcasts.
-Then spend time in prayer.
+Spend time in prayer talking to God.
 Use Bible verses as your prayers when you don’t know how to pray, but try not to do all the talking.
-Instead, sit in silence and let God speak to your heart too.
+Practice sitting in silence, letting God speak to your heart.

 Listen to uplifting music.
 Go outside and let nature be a reminder of how near the Creator of the univese is.
 It’s also good to protect your mind at night when thoughts and emotions are most difficult to control.
 Meditating on Psalm 23 or listening to soothing music while falling asleep can help.

 Make a list of promises from the Scriptures that can be depended on, truths to lean on.
-Put them on index cards and place them where they can be seen often: bathroom mirror, kitchen sink, car dashboard, etc. They will make a difference in your mood and fill you with a spirit of hopefulness.
-That’s who God is, the God of hope.
+Put them on index cards.
+Place them where they can be seen often: bathroom mirror, kitchen sink, car dashboard, etc. Reading them often will make a difference in your mood and fill you with a spirit of hopefulness.
+That’s a big part of who God is — the God of hope.